ASHWIN776/portfolio/src/data/blog/my-mental-model-for-being-an-asset-to-the-company/index.md

 ---

-Currently this is working well for me, but it's not set on stone.
+Currently this is working well for me, but it's not set in stone.

 I am always open to learning new and better ways to do things.
 So, will be modifying the model over time.